coufalja/regatta-client/README.md

 ```

 ### Put binary data into a table
-to put binary data into Regatta using this tool, you need to encode the value using Base64 and use `--binary` flag,
+to put binary data into Regatta using this tool, you need to encode the value using Base64 and use the `--binary` flag,
-for example this inserts into table `example-table` a record with key `example-key` and value `example-value`, where the value was
+For example, this inserts into table `example-table` a record with key `example-key` and value `example-value`, where the value was
 provided encoded as Base64 string

 ```
-regatta-client put example-table example-key ZXhhbXBsZS12YWx1ZQ== --endpoint localhost:8443 --insecure --insecure
+regatta-client put example-table example-key ZXhhbXBsZS12YWx1ZQ== --endpoint localhost:8443 --insecure
 ```